 I was born and brought up in Moulins, a small town in the center of France.
 I got my B.Sc. in Fundamental Physics from Universite Paul Sabatier (Toulouse, France) in 2009, followed by a Masters degree in Nanosciences in 2011.
 I did my Ph.D. in the nanoscience group in CEMES (Toulouse), where I studied and manipulated ruthenium complexes in order to create a molecular logic gate.
 I performed all my experiments with a low-temperature STM/NC-AFM under UHV conditions.
 I defended my thesis in June 2014.

 I joined the Borguet Group in December 2014 as a post-doctoral fellow.
-My research is focused on understanding electrochemical reactions at the single molecule level as well as single molecule conductivity by applying Scanning Tunneling Microscopy Techniques (EC-STM).
-I will also investigate 2D materials, especially Transition metal dichalcogenide (TMDC) also known as MX2.
+My research was focused on understanding electrochemical reactions at the single molecule level as well as single-molecule conductivity by applying Scanning Tunneling Microscopy Techniques (EC-STM).
+I also investigated 2D materials, especially Transition metal dichalcogenide (TMDC) also known as MX2.